Partek Flow Documentation

 Task nodes (Figure 3) represent the analysis steps performed on the data within a project.
 For details on the tasks available in Partek Flow, see the specific chapters of this user manual dedicated to the different tasks.

 Figure 3.
-Examples of different types of task nodes
+Examples of different types of data nodes

 The Context Sensitive Menu